Growing-Beyond-Earth/GettingStarted/README.md

 ```

+If you are intrested on what code is running on your control box today here is the link https://github.com/Growing-Beyond-Earth/control-box

-**NOTE: If you wish to run the code automatically whenever you power Raspberry Pi Pico then you have to name your code file as `main.py` while saving it.**
+**NOTE: If you wish to run the code automatically whenever you power Raspberry Pi Pico then you have to name your code file as `main.py` wile saving it.**

 ## Raspberry Pi Pico Python SDK